-Every once in a while we’re asked what is the best thing that Cleveland area homeowner's can do to ensure efficient functionality of their air conditioning and heating system between their regular PLUS Maintenance Tune-ups?
+Every once in a while we’re asked what is the best thing that Cleveland area homeowner's can do to ensure efficient functionality of their air conditioning and heating system between their regular tune-ups?
 That’s an easy one; remember to change the heating and air conditioning air filter.
 Changing furnace and return air filters is crucial to the effectiveness of your HVAC system, not to mention your home's air quality.
 Studies show that indoor air pollution is among the top five environmental health risks?
 You probably don’t consider it as you sit and watch TV, but this is the air you breathe day and night.
 Changing the air filters is not a tough thing to do for most Cleveland homeowners, but there are often two obstacles to actually getting it done:

 - Understanding just how often to swap out your furnace or air conditioner filter.